praveen28-devops/Portfolio/README.md

-# 🌐 Praveen A – Aspiring DevOps Engineer
+# 🌐 Praveen A – Aspiring Cloud and DevOps Engineer

 Welcome to my personal portfolio project 🚀
 This repository contains the source code for my portfolio website, built with **React, TypeScript, Tailwind CSS, shadcn-ui, and Vite**.